horiajurcut/diced/README.md

-# diced
+# dice.it
-Fancy URL Shortener
+The Fancy URL Shortener